 CMI is responsible for managing and resolving work injury claims in a timely and efficient manner.
 However, some employees and worker advocates have raised concerns that Walmart CMI may be used to delay or deny workers’ compensation payments to employees who are injured on the job.

 One of the main criticisms of Walmart CMI is that it may drag out the claims process in order to reduce the amount of money that the company ultimately has to pay out in workers’ compensation benefits.
 This can be done by denying claims, challenging the severity of an injury, or by delaying the processing of claims.

 Critics also say that Walmart CMI may put pressure on employees to return to work before they are fully recovered from their injuries, in order to reduce the amount of time that the company has to pay out benefits.
 This can lead to employees working while still injured, which can further worsen their injuries and limit their ability to work in the future.

 It’s important to note that it’s not only Walmart but many organizations use third-party administrators for workers’ compensation claims.
 It’s important for employees to be aware of their rights and to seek legal advice if they feel that their workers’ compensation claim has been unfairly denied or delayed by Walmart CMI or any other third-party administrator.

 Our record of winning accident cases in Georgia speaks for itself:

 Consult an experienced Georgia workers’ compensation attorney

 If you or a loved one was hurt on the job while working at Walmart, it’s important to have help navigating the tricky waters of workers’ compensation law.
-A knowledgeable Atlanta attorney at Gerber & Holder Attorneys At Law can help you understand your case and fight for every dollar on your behalf.
+A knowledgeable Atlanta attorney at Gerber & Holder Workers’ Compensation Attorneys can help you understand your case and fight for every dollar on your behalf.
 Don’t go up against a large corporation like Walmart alone.
 Take us along for the fight, and together we’ll do what’s right for you and your family.